tglucksmann/buybitcoinworldwide.github.io/_kb/bb_counterfeit_bitcoins.md

 - faq
 weight: 5
 ---
-Paper money, and coins, are easy to fake.
+Paper money and coins are easy to fake.
 Someone who finds a good way to print counterfeit bills can do so on a mass scale, and isn’t always discovered right away.
 It can also be hard to verify precious metals and doing so often comes at a high cost.

 There are no counterfeit bitcoins because Bitcoin uses cryptography to verify transactions.
 Math, not people, verifies Bitcoin transactions.